mrzacsmith/four-three-sprint-challenge-auth/README.md

 **Notes:**

 - Execute all tests locally (Codegrade's and your own) by running `npm test`.
-- Do not execute both testing scripts at the same time, as they both need access to the same database.
 - You are welcome to create additional files but **do not move or rename existing files** or folders.
 - Do not alter your `package.json` file except to install extra libraries.
 The "test" script has been added for you.
 - The database already has the `users` table, but if you run into issues, the migration is available.